unfoldingWord-dev/Resource-Container/docs/container_types.rst

 ===============

 Resource Containers (RCs) can be used to represent different forms of data.
-These different forms are represented by the below RC Types.
+These different forms are represented by the following RC Types.

 .. note:: The types below are noted by ``Type Name (Type Slug)``
     e.g. ``Book (book)``